 No commands are used. - Let it Happen!

-- Nonjudgmental, Calm Observation of the Results: Leading to Continuing Observation of Process until Behavior Is in Automatic.
+- Nonjudgmental, Calm Observation of the Results: Leading to Continuing Observation of Process until Behavior Is Automatic.

 To the extent that you can agree on the goals and are objective about results and how you may try to improve them you are likely to learn much faster.